deepjavalibrary/djl/tensorflow/README.md

 # DJL TensorFlow Engine

-This directory contains the "TensorFlow" Engine implementation.
+This directory contains the Deep Java Library (DJL) EngineProvider for TensorFlow.

 It is based off the [TensorFlow Deep Learning Framework](https://www.tensorflow.org/).

 The DJL TensorFlow Engine allows you to run prediction with TensorFlow or Keras models using Java.